The SME your team never had.

 Self-improve

-Use ← → or Space to navigate · 1–9 to jump to any slide.
+Use ← → or Space to navigate · 1–9 to jump to the first nine slides.

 Install kluris.
 Create a brain.